Hariesh-Kai/Hariesh-Kai/README.md

 ## 🌐 About Hariesh

 🎓 **AI Enthusiast & Creative Innovator**
-🏫 Third-Year Student at Kongu Engineering College
+🏫 Third-year student at Kongu Engineering College
 🎯 Graduation Horizon: 2025
 🌱 On a quest to push the boundaries of **Artificial Intelligence** & **Machine Learning**